JosephDuffy/Yarn-Ball/README.md

 ### Chrome

-To load in to Chrome use the "Load unpacked extension" option and choose the `build` directory.
+To load in to Chrome use the "Load unpacked extension" option and choose the `build/chrome` directory.

 ### Firefox

-To load in Firefox navigate to "about:debugging" and select "Load Temporary Add-on" and choose the `manifest.json` file inside the `build` directory.
+To load in Firefox navigate to "about:debugging" and select "Load Temporary Add-on" and choose the `manifest.json` file inside the `build/chrome` directory.

+### Safari

+To load in Safari open the "Extension Builder" from the "Developer" menu and add the `build/Yarn Ball.safariextension` directory.

 ## Feature Roadmap